tomjoht/tomjoht.github.io/_posts/2016/2/2016-02-08-third-api-course-from-peter-gruenbaum.md

 categories:
 - api-doc
 keywords:
 summary: "Peter Gruenbaum's third API documentation course is now available on Udemy.
-This course covers topics in API documentation outside of reference material, such as tutorials and overview sections."
+This course covers topics in API documentation outside of reference material, such as tutorials and overview sections.
+This course will expose you to the many different needs in API documentation, and is a course I recommend even though it is briefer than Peter's other courses."
 thumb: peterudemycourse3.png
 ---